Skip to main content

 • data-llm: For passive context—the model reads it when the user asks a question

-• sendFollowUpMessage: For active prompts—triggers a new model response immediately
+• useSendFollowUpMessage: For active prompts—triggers a new model response immediately

-If the model’s response triggers another widget, ChatGPT renders a new widget instance (not nested inside the current one).
+If the model’s response triggers another widget, the host renders a new widget instance (not nested inside the current one).

 Response Fields Explained